The Glorious and Eternal Empire of Juraedon

 The mixed races are those that are traditionally considered having come from Marqôd's experiments, having been birthed from the forceful mixing of various races and species.

-Dragonborn are the products of Marqôd's experimentations, meant to be as strong as Dragons while being as easily manipulated as mortals, according to the Elves.
+Dragonborn are the products of Marqôd's experimentations, meant to be as strong as Dragons while being as easily manipulated as mortals.
 The Dragonborn themselves have myths of their genesis shrouded in darkness and fear.
 They do not worship gods, indeed, their entire culture seems to have a fear of them.
 Dragonborn are denizens of the island called Soxan.
-It is a tropical paradise, complete with white sandy beaches and tall green mountains wreathed in mist.
-The island is populated entirely by the Dragonborn, and they have done well for themselves.
-They have unique cities, and their culture, while unrefined, is a sincere affair.
+It is a tropical paradise, complete with white beaches with soft sand and tall green clouded mountains.
+The island is populated entirely by Dragonborn, and they have done well for themselves.

 Dragonborn are rare to see beyond their tropical island.
-They are not feared by common folk like the Tiefling — they are more of a surprise.
-Dragonborn colored like a chromatic might invite fearful questions, but a Dragonborn's naturally great height and bodily strength will deter most insults.
-A metallic colored Dragonborn is often a sign of good luck in superstitious villages.
+They are not feared by common folk like the Tiefling is — they are more of a surprise.
+Dragonborn colored like a Chromatic might invite fearful questions, but a Dragonborn's naturally great height and strength will deter most insults.
+A metallic colored Dragonborn is often a sign of good luck.

 About 3% of Juraedon's population is Dragonborn, this amounts to about 5,060,000 Dragonborn in the Empire.
 Nearly all of them live in Soxan.

 Tieflings are a cursed people and race.
 In most provinces of the Empires, Tieflings are feared, shopkeepers reject them services, and people are loathe to speak to one.
-Notably the Frankonian area - a colonized country and a remarkably tolerant region - has a much larger proportion of Tieflings than in most other places in the Empire.
+Notably, the Frankonian area — a colonized country and a remarkably tolerant region — has a much larger proportion of Tieflings than in most other imperial countries.
 A Tiefling comes when a mortal copulates, either forced or willingly, with an infernal being.
 It is always an extraordinarily painful affair.
 Succubi or incubi will suck the soul out of their victim.
 Other infernal beings will literally burn at the touch.
-The curse of the Tiefling is that all ancestors of the Tiefling may bear the parent's visage.
-The appearance may hide for generations, and only appears suddenly, revealing the infernal heritage.
-You will find that most Tieflings will have ancestry tracing to a Human.
+The curse of the Tiefling is that all ancestors of the Tiefling have a chance to bear the parent's visage.
+The appearance may hide for generations, and only come suddenly, revealing the infernal heritage.
+All Tieflings have ancestry tracing back to a Human.

 It is a generally accepted tradition that the Tieflings were supposed to be birthed as frontline warriors in the Wars of Hate, much like the orc or the goblin.
 Men were captured by enemy Elves, and, with Marqôd overseeing the process, the Tiefling was created: a corporeal being with infernal augmentations.

-Marqôd wished to use the western Itie'lman Elves as the progenitors of the Tieflings, believing the Elvish strain to be stronger than Man's.
+Marqôd wished to use the Itie'lman Elves as the progenitors of the Tieflings.
+She believed the Elvish strain to be stronger than Man's.
 But an Elf cannot be forced upon, or they should immediately die.
-So Marqôd turned to Men.
+So Marqôd reluctantly turned to Men.

-About 0.25% of Juraedon's population is Tiefling — about 422,000 Tieflings in the Empire.
+About 0.25% of Juraedon's population is Tiefling, meaning about 422,000 Tieflings in the Empire.
 Tieflings have no home or nation.
-They are wanderers, hoping to find a home where they may.
+You will find them everywhere with similar probability.